-boolean good;

-EXTEND WITH ZERO;

-repeat ADJUST; SET GOOD until good
+boolean good; EXTEND WITH ZERO; repeat ADJUST; SET GOOD until good

 (Note.
-In the above refinement the repetition is not to be controlled by a while-clause, Why?)
+In the above refinement the repetition is not to be controlled by a while-clause.
+Why?)

 Now the time has come to make a decision on the representation of "sequence".
 It has a property "length", now satisfying the inequalities $0 \le \text{length} \le 100$ and is an ordered sequence of length digits.
-The appropriate vehicle for representing this sequence is (part of) a linear array of integer variables.
-We suggest to declare an integer array d[1:100] and that at any moment the sequence will be represented by d[1], d[2], ..., d[length] .
+An appropriate vehicle for representing this sequence is (part of) a linear array of integer variables.
+We suggest declaring an integer array d[1:100], such that at any moment the sequence will be represented by d[101 - length], d[102 - length], ..., d[100]